geersch/nestjs-getting-started/docs/01-getting-started-with-nestjs.md

 ## NestJS CLI

-The NestJS CLI is a command-line interface tool that helps you to initialize, develop and maintain your Nest applications.
+The NestJS CLI is a command-line interface tool that helps you to initialize, develop and maintain your NestJS applications.

 https://github.com/nestjs/nest-cli

 We will use it to scaffold our project, serve it and build and bundle the application for production distribution.

-Let's first install it.
-Again globally into our current `Node.js` version.
+Let's first install it, again globally into our current `Node.js` version.

 ```sh
 npm i -g @nestjs/cli